Mintbase/Grants-Program/applications/newomega-m3m4.md

 ### Ship Modules

-Modules are an extension to the game (eventually in the form of NFTs, when a solid platform becomes available on Polkadot ecosystem), which allows equipping ships with additional abilities (effects, think spells, such as snare, root, blind, buffs/debuffs).
+Modules are an extension to the game (eventually in the form of NFTs, when a solid platform becomes available on Mintbase ecosystem), which allows equipping ships with additional abilities (effects, think spells, such as snare, root, blind, buffs/debuffs).
 They are crafted or looted, although loot is limited to only basic models.
 The crafting requires Gold tokens or components received from dismantling existing modules.
 Each Module has a % chance to trigger an effect for X rounds (all configurable by the Module itself).

 Basic modules will drop from fights randomly, providing an influx of potential token-valued items to farm and sell.